DavidWells/davidwells.io-v1/content/blog/2016-04-29-the-serverless-revolution.md

 >What's a "lambda"?
 It sounds delicious
 > - You

-You are right they delicious.
+You are right, they delicious.

 A lambda is a function that you can call on demand without needing a server of your own to run the process.

-**Think about it like an on demand NodeJS instance that will run whatever function you want when you hit it's API endpoint or trigger it with a custom event.**
+**Think about it like an on-demand NodeJS instance that will run whatever function you want when you hit it's API endpoint or trigger it with a custom event.**

 ```
 POST /lambda-api-gateway/my-api/run-my-custom-node-function